Perkasie DOG Park @ Tom Bancroft Field

 You are responsible for injuries inflicted by your dog.

 Under Pennsylvania law, a dog owner is liable for injuries and damage caused by their dog.
 Watch your dog carefully!
 If your dog injures a person or a dog, give your name and phone number to the injured party.
 Report to law enforcement authorities any handlers who refuse to take responsibility for damages/injuries and who are endangering the safety of others.
 Record their license plate number if possible.

 Pick up trash, cigarette butts, and litter.
 Pick up orphan poop.
 Don’t let your dog dig holes.
 Leave the site better than you found it!
 It’s the small gesture multiplied by dozens of daily visitors that makes these sites successful.

 Thousands of dogs visit these sites every month.
 Those who don’t pick up ruin it for others.
 Dirty sites may be closed due to health concerns.
 Most of all, nobody likes to look at or step in poop.
 Be courteous and use common sense!Bring extra plastic bags to help maintain the poop bag supply.
 Dispose of poop in proper waste receptacles.
 Notify the township if the receptacles are filled.

 Be a responsible dog owner.

 Keep licenses and vaccinations up to date, spay or neuter your dog, train your dog in basic obedience, educate yourself about dog behavior (many books, magazines and websites are available), and be an advocate for the organization providing your dog park.

-For your convenience, there will be water available at the park, along with plastic bags for the collection of pet waste.
-There will also be benches inside the fenced area.
-There are restroom facilities located across the field near the softball field.
+For your convenience, water is available at the park, along with plastic bags for the collection of pet waste.
+There are benches inside the fenced area.
+There are restroom facilities located across the Lenape Park near the softball field.
 For more information on what other amenities can be found in Lenape park, please click here.